spoddutur/spark-notes/README.md

 ### How is data laid out in memory?
 With RDD’s data is stored as Java Objects.
 There’s a whole lot of serialisation, deserialisation, hashing and object creation that happens whenever we want to perform an operation on these java objects’s and during shuffles.
 Apart from this Java objects have large overheads.

-### Should spark shift away from using JavaObjects?
+### Should spark stop relying on JavaObjects?
 Why?
 Ans: Java Objects have large overheads
 Consider a simple string “abcd”.
 One would think it would take about ~4bytes of memory.
 But in reality, a java string variable storing the value “abcd” would take 48 bytes.
 Its breakdown is shown in the picture below.
 Now, imagine the amount of large overheads a proper JavaObject like a tuple3 of (Int, String, String) shown on the right hand side of the picture below takes.
 ![Image](https://user-images.githubusercontent.com/22542670/26983508-a7bc2d5c-4d59-11e7-8d51-18ae60cd9ef0.png)